May 25, 2026

 On 20 May, ITDP Indonesia Transport Associate Rifqi Khoirul Anam moderated the session “Accelerating Bus Electrification and Charging Infrastructure in Urban Centers.”
 The panel featured Tahyanto Abdillah, Senior Policy Analyst at the Coordinating Ministry for Infrastructure and Regional Development; Made Jony Sasrawan, Head of Route-Based Passenger Transport and Terminal Division; Raditya Maulana Rusdie, Director of Engineering and Information Technology at Transjakarta; and Alif Sasetyo, President Director of INVI.

-On the final day of the event, ITDP Indonesia Urban Mobility Manager Mizandaru Wicaksono joined the panel as a speaker in the session “Towards 500 Years of Jakarta: Building a Public Transport Culture as the Foundation of a Cultured Global City.”
-He was joined by Made Jony Sasrawan, Head of Route-Based Passenger Transport and Terminal Division; Fadly Hasan, Director of Business and Asset Utilization at PT Transportasi Jakarta; with Dedi Wijaya serving as moderator.
+On the final day of the event, Mizandaru Wicaksono, Urban Mobility Manager at ITDP Indonesia, joined the session “Towards 500 Years of Jakarta: Building a Public Transport Culture as the Foundation of a Cultured Global City” as a speaker.
+He was joined by fellow speakers Made Jony Sasrawan, Fadly Hasan, Director of Business and Asset Utilization at PT Transportasi Jakarta, with Dedi Wijaya serving as moderator.

 The session opened with an overview of public transport in Jakarta delivered by Made Jony Sasrawan, followed by Fadly Hasan.
 Today, Transjakarta ranks 17th among the world’s best public transport systems and second in Southeast Asia.
 It now serves 92.5% of Jakarta’s population within a maximum radius of 500 meters and carries approximately 1.4 million passengers daily.